Schroeterlab/BELAs_Schumacher_et_al/in_vitro_FeaturePlots+Clustering+AVE_DEGs.md

 #          cellwidth = 10, cellheight = 0.2, gaps_col = 30, angle_col = 90)
 ```

-For the visualization of single genes of interest, or example Nodal,
+Visualize single genes of interest, for example Nodal, as a FeaturePlot.
-FeaturePlots were used.

 ``` r
 DefaultAssay(in_vitro) <- "SCT"